Building a Transport Package: The Right Way

 directory.
 This is the file you submit to MODX when you want to distribute your package. - Go to Package Manager, click on the down arrow at the upper left of the grid and select "Search Locally for Packages."
 This will place the Example transport package in the grid.
 Reload the page (this is only necessary with certain browsers to prevent seeing a blank console in the next step).
 Click on the "Install" button for the Example package.
 Clear the site cache and reload the Manager Page.

-- Since the Example objects were already installed, you won't see any new ones, but the Example CMP will now be functional.
-Try it out on the Components menu.
+- Since the Example objects were already installed, you won't see any new ones, but the Example CMP in the "Extras" menu will now be functional.
+Try it out.
 The processors are disabled, so it won't make any real changes to your site.

 You may have noticed that we didn't run ImportObjects.
-That's only necessary if you make changes to the object code files for elements in the project directory and want to import those changes into the Manager before running ExportObjects.
-ImportObjects is handy if you want to work with the files rather than the objects in MODX, but always make sure any objects you change are listed in the project config file before running ImportObjects, or they won't be updated in the Manager.
+That's only necessary if you make changes to the object code files for Resources or Elements in the project directory and want to import those changes into the Manager before running ExportObjects.
+ImportObjects is handy if you want to work with the files rather than the objects in MODX, but always make sure any Resources or Elements you change are listed in the project config file before running ImportObjects, or they won't be updated in the Manager.

 Customizing MyComponent